 There is no statutory requirement to appoint a data protection officer.
-However, the appointment of a 'chief privacy officer' is generally recommended under the METI Guidelines and a number of other administrative guidelines on the APPI.
-The METI Guidelines do not provide for qualifications, roles or responsibilities of a chief privacy officer.
+However, the appointment of a 'chief privacy officer' is generally recommended under the Committee Guidelines.
+The Committee Guidelines do not provide for the qualifications, roles or responsibilities of a chief privacy officer.